-Concrete slab support is characterized by the modulus of subgrade/subbase reaction, otherwise known as the k-value with units typically shown as psi/in.
-A K-value of 108 psi/in. and 200 psi/in. were used for the clay and rock subgrades, respectively, in the rigid pavement design procedure and is based upon the CBR values discussed above.
+Concrete slab support is characterized by the modulus of subgrade reaction, otherwise known as the k-value with units typically shown as psi/in. k-value of 120 was used in the rigid pavement design procedure for clay subgrade and are based upon the CBR value discussed above.